cloudflare/workers-docs/content/tooling/playground.md

 #### Sources

 The sources that make up your Workers script.
-Note currently only WASM and the script are supported and not KV storage.
+Note currently only Wasm and the script are supported and not KV storage.

 ## Deploy